MiniEval/DiscordLLM/README.md

  Example character/config files are provided for an AI assistant prompted with Alpaca.
 See [this](https://github.com/oobabooga/text-generation-webui/blob/main/extensions/openai/typing.py) for a full list of LLM generation params.

+ A universal chat prompt is also included.
+Recommended for any LLM checkpoint that is trained or merged with an Alpaca fine-tune.

  Requirements:
  - [discord.py](https://github.com/Rapptz/discord.py)
  - [emoji](https://github.com/carpedm20/emoji/)